forfuturellc/bara/_docs/api/routes.md

 Allows deleting of routes.

+### country-specific

+These endpoints are concerned with data specific to one country.
+The country is specificied as part of the URL.
+It is denoted with `countryName` hereon.

 ```
 GET /{countryName}/routes
 ```

-Returns all the routes in country with name, `countryName`
+Returns all the routes in the country.

 ```
 POST /{countryName}/routes
 ```

-Adds new routes.
-See [similar endpoints][add-route]
+Adds new routes to the country.

 ```